 Justin completed his Bachelor of Education in 1998 at Brock University and went on to obtain his LL.B./M.B.A. at Osgoode Hall Law School and the Schulich School of Business.
 Justin was called to the bar in 2003 and practices with the business law firm of Stikeman Elliott LLP where he is a member of the corporate/commercial group with a particular emphasis on bank financing and mergers & acquisitions.
 Justin was diagnosed with hydrocephalus at the age of 10 and had surgery to insert a shunt.
 As someone living with hydrocephalus, he is deeply committed to the SB&H mission and wishes to make use of both his business skills and legal expertise to assist SB&H in furthering its mission.
 As a result of both his personal experiences and educational background, Justin also has a particular interest in making a positive impact on both children living with spina bifida and/or hydrocephalus and parents of children living with spina bifida and/or hydrocephalus.
 He is looking forward to joining and contributing to the Education Committee and the Finance & Audit Committee.
 Justin lives with his wife in Toronto, Ontario.

-Mark is a Chartered Accountant and Chartered Financial Analyst.
 Mark was born in Ottawa and obtained his Honours Bachelor of Commerce degree from Carleton University.
-He then worked for Nortel Networks for 10 years in various roles in Canada, England, Hong Kong and Germany.
-Mark returned to Toronto in 2002 and has been active with many volunteer roles including the Chair of Finance for Fashion Cares from 2003 to 2007 and a member of the Finance Committee of the Toronto Society of Financial Analysts from 2006 to present.
-Mark is currently working for Symcor Inc. in a Corporate Development role based in downtown Toronto.
-He is pursuing the Chartered Business Valuator (CBV) designation.
-Mark's interest in SB&H stems from the fact that he had a sister with spina bifida.
+He obtained his CA designation while working for KPMG and then worked for Nortel Networks for 10 years in various roles in Canada, England, Hong Kong and Germany.
+Mark returned to Toronto in 2002 and worked for Symcor Inc until 2011 and has been active with many volunteer roles including the Chair of Finance for Fashion Cares from 2003 to 2007 and Treasurer/Secretary of CFA Society Toronto from 2011 to the present.
+Mark is currently working in a consulting capacity primarily in the areas of business valuation and financial modeling.
+Mark’s interest in SB&H stems from the fact that he had a sister with spina bifida.

 Kasia obtained her Bachelor of Commerce degree from McMaster University in 1993 and her career spans capital markets, financial services, technology and project management.
 She has completed level 1 of the Chartered Financial Analyst program, holds the Canadian Investment Manager designation, and is a member of the Institute of Corporate Directors and the Project Management Institute.
 Kasia is committed to raising awareness and funds for research.
 She is inspired by her young son Bode, and by the courage and determination of families of children with spina bifida and/or hydrocephalus.